-Our Magic Kingdom Top 10 is all about fun rides, experiences and foods that define the Magical Kingdom Experience.
-As a result, everything on this list is exactly what you would expect for the most magical place on Earth!
+Our Magic Kingdom Top 10 is all about fun rides, experiences, and foods that define the Magical Kingdom Experience.
+As a result, everything on this list is exactly what you would expect from the most magical place on Earth!
 Here’s our top 10 list of things to do at Magic Kingdom, Walt Disney World.

 Magic Kingdom Park and What To Do There